ucsc-chpl/gpuharbor-artifact/README.md

 ## Getting Started

 Our web interface is hosted at https://gpuharbor.ucsc.edu/webgpu-mem-testing.
 First, navigate to the page showing the [Message Passing](https://gpuharbor.ucsc.edu/webgpu-mem-testing/tests/message-passing) litmus test, which is also shown in Figure 1a of the paper.
 This page describes the test, shows its pseudo-code, and includes various testing stress parameters.
-By default, no major stress is applied.
+By default, little stress is applied.
 To run the test, click the "Start Test" button.
-The results will update in realtime in the histogram.
+The results will update in realtime on the log-scale histogram.
 Green bars correspond to sequential behaviors (i.e. where one thread runs entirely before the other), the blue bar corresponds to interleaved behaviors (i.e. where threads interleave operations but still maintain sequential consistency), while the red bar shows the test's weak behavior.

+With the default parameters, you may see few or no weak behaviors.
+To increase the likelihood of seeing weak behaviors, we can apply extra stress by clicking the "Stress" preset under the "Test Parameters" panel.
+Try running the test again, and it is likely that you will see more weak behaviors.
+Note that these weak behaviors are allowed by WebGPU's memory model, so this test is used as a tuning test as described in the paper.

+Ideal stress parameters for seeing weak behaviors vary depending on the GPU being tested, which is where tuning comes in.
+Navigate to the [Tune/Conform](https://gpuharbor.ucsc.edu/webgpu-mem-testing/tuning) page on the website.
+By following the instructions on this page, you will run the same experiment described in the paper, tuning over weak memory tests and running their associated conformance tests, and after it is complete you can submit your own results.
+This page also contains a "Tune" tab, which gives more control over tuning parameters and selecting which tests to run.

 ## Detailed Instructions